anoma/anoma/docs/src/explore/design/dkg.md

 epoch `n`.

-For validators who start for the first time at epoch `n+1`, they must participate in the [Vote Extensions](https://github.com/tendermint/spec/blob/master/rfc/004-abci%2B%2B.md#vote-extensions) in epoch `n`.
-So internally, they will be validators but with 0 voting power.
+For validators who start for the first time at epoch `n+1`, they must participate in the broadcasting their PVSS transcripts in epoch `n`.
 The job of using the consensus layer to validate the DKG protocol will be done by the current validator set with their current voting powers.

 ##  Computing weight shares